What?! Seat belt syndrome? What is that?!

 By Amie Durocher, Creative Director at Safe Ride 4 Kids and certified CPS Tech since 2004

-This post was originally published April 2013 and has been updated for accuracy and comprehensiveness.
+We originally published this post in April 2013.
+We updated the article for accuracy and comprehensiveness.